zapatacomputing/QClassify/README.rst

 QClassify
 =========

 Description
 ===========

 QClassify is a Python framework for implementing variational quantum classifiers.
 The goal is to provide a generally customizable way of performing classification tasks using gate-model quantum devices.
-The quantum devices can be either simulated by a quantum simulator or a cloud-based quantum processor accessible via Rigetti Computing's `Quantum Cloud Services <https://www.rigetti.com/qcs>`__.
+The quantum devices can be either executed on a quantum simulator or a cloud-based quantum processor accessible via Rigetti Computing's `Quantum Cloud Services <https://www.rigetti.com/qcs>`__.

-Variational quantum classification is a paradigm of supervised quantum machine learning that has been investigated actively in the quantum computing community (See for instance `Farhi and Neven <https://arxiv.org/abs/1802.06002>`__, `Schuld et al. <https://arxiv.org/abs/1804.00633>`__, `Mitarai et al. <https://arxiv.org/abs/1803.00745>`__, and `Havlicek et al. <https://arxiv.org/abs/1804.11326>`__).
+Variational quantum classification is a paradigm of supervised quantum machine learning that has been actively investigated in the quantum computing community (See for instance `Farhi and Neven <https://arxiv.org/abs/1802.06002>`__, `Schuld et al. <https://arxiv.org/abs/1804.00633>`__, `Mitarai et al. <https://arxiv.org/abs/1803.00745>`__, and `Havlicek et al. <https://arxiv.org/abs/1804.11326>`__).

 Features
 --------